 Please be advised that these free recorded webinar presentations have been edited from the original format (which might include a poll, product demonstration, and question-and-answer session).
 To set up a live demo, please complete the form to the right.

-We've been from the Emerald Isle to the Imperial City, with many stops in between.
 In July, Gretchen Olive, CSC® director of Policy and Industry Affairs, and Ben Anderson, head of new gTLD services for CSC, present their findings from ICANN59 in the City of Gold—Johannesburg, South Africa.
-They will report on the latest domain name and brand protection developments, news about the New gTLD Program, the IANA Functions Stewardship Transition, and other topics of significant interest to brand owners everywhere.

 As experts in the industry, Gretchen and Ben will address best practices in effective global domain name, trademark, and brand protection strategies, with a focus on new gTLDs.

 Anu: Hello, everyone, and welcome to today's webinar, "A Wealth of Knowledge from the City of Gold: Insights from ICANN 59."
 My name is Anu Shah, and I will be your moderator.
 Joining us today are Gretchen Olive and Ben Anderson